 Check In With Yourself

-As you start to make progress on the things you know you need to be doing, you should feel your anxiety reduce.
-Instead you will feel your confidence go up.
+As you progress on the things you know you need to be doing, you should feel your anxiety reduced.
+Instead, you will feel your confidence go up.
 Don’t be surprised to feel proud of your accomplishments.
-Instead use those feelings to propel you forward to more procrastination free days.
+Instead, use those feelings to propel you forward to more procrastination free days.
 Procrastination is a habit.
 It’s something you learned to do, which means it’s something you can unlearn.
 Stick with it, make progress every day, and enjoy those feelings of accomplishment.Make progress every day, and enjoy those feelings of accomplishment.
 Click To Tweet

 Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
 She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
 She uses her love of physical activity to reduce clutter, in your home, office, mind and time.
 Get started by downloading Tips for Reorganizing 9 Rooms.